lucidhwee/kubernetes-hackfest/labs/cicd-automation/jenkins/README.md

 1. Edit Jenkinsfile  with the following command `code Jenkinsfile`

-2. Replace the following variable with the Azure Container Registry created previously
+2. Replace the following variable with the Azure Container Registry created previously `=> It seems the same result from Step 2'
    * def  ACRNAME = '<container_registry_name>'

 #### Create Jenkins Multibranch Pipeline